TiBeN/m3uragen/README.md

 ### Reorganize images

-Two options are available to move image files from the romset dir into other
+Two options are available to move image files from the romset directory to others
 directories:

 -   `-S <dir>`: Move single image software files to this dir